Pers8/obsidian-files/TOK exercice.md

 **Axiom :** a statement or proposition which is regarded as being established, accepted, or self-evidently true.

-**Conjecture :** It's opinion formed on the basis of incomplete information
+**Conjecture :** It's opinion formed on the basis of incomplete information.

 **Evidence :** something that provide a proof.